racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/ExamplePyModelExtension.md

 ## How to Define a Model

-See the [Modeling][modeling] chapter in the PyLabs Applications space.
+See the [Modeling][modeling] chapter in the Pylabs Applications space.